 Both duress and undue influence can cause a contract to be voided.
 This also means that during affirmation, the parties can lose their ability to reverse the contract, meaning they would not be able to restore themselves to the state they were in prior to the contract.
 Loss of the ability to reverse the contract may also eliminate the rights of third parties, if any exist.

 If you need help with consent contract law, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.